 07.03 Prepare a case using accepted forms for obtaining credit from farm lending institutions.
-0.80 Keep and analyze financial, production and personnel records.
+08.0 Keep and analyze financial, production and personnel records.
 The student will be able to: 08.01 Keep fertilization and pesticide use records.
 08.02 Keep equipment maintenance and service records.
 08.03 Record cultural and production information.
 08.04 Determine cost efficiency of operations.
 08.05 Maintain labor and personnel records.
 08.06 Prepare a farm tax return.
 08.07 Prepare an annual budget 08.08 Determine credit, cash flow and investment returns.
 08.09 Review sources and kinds of farm insurance.
 09.0 Market crops/livestock.
 The student will be able to: 09.01 Secure and interpret market information.
 09.02 Select marketing channels for greatest profit.
 09.03 Interpret elements of marketing agreements.
 09.04 Market crops/livestock.
 09.05 Provide for transportation of product to market.
 10.0 Interpret technical information and incorporate it into managerial practices.
 The student will be able to: 10.01 Keep and maintain a file of current technical information from universities, governmental and commercial agencies.
 10.02 Maintain a reference file for periodicals and other publications.
 10.03 Attend seminars and workshops to update skills and knowledge.
 10.04 Determine sources and advantages of using computer networking.
 11.0 Integrate state and federal regulations into operation.
 The student will be able to:

 11.01 List agencies responsible for inspecting and regulating operation of product.
 11.02 Secure necessary inspection certificates and registrations.
 11.03 List reasons for the necessity of inspections, certifications and registrations.
-12.0 Demonstrate leadership, communication, employability and human relations skills.
+12.0 2.0 Demonstrate leadership, communication, employability and human relations skills.
 The student will be able to: 12.01 Develop citizenship awareness and responsibility.
 12.02 Demonstrate knowledge in organizing and conducting meetings.
 12.03 Demonstrate effective communication skills.
 12.04 Complete an employment application 12.05 Conduct a job search.
 12.06 Demonstrate job interview skills.
 12.07 Recognize appropriate work habits.
 12.08 Identify associations and societies associated with occupation or profession.
+12.05 Conduct a job search.
+12.06 Demonstrate job interview skills.
+12.07 Recognize appropriate work habits.